FjoGeo/ROS2_Pipeline_Inspection/readme.md

 To deserialize the data you need to start rclpy and create a connection to the database.

 `Note!` Add 1 to the id of the topics when using SQL.

+## Visual Odometry
+To calculate a trajectory based on the recorded RGB images, use the [python script](https://github.com/FjoGeo/ROS2_Pipeline_And_Crane_Inspection/blob/master/visual_odometry/odo.py).
+The script will calculate a trajectory based on sequential images from one camera and create a .csv withthe estimated coordinates.

+## Next steps
+- Next step will be the adition of a LiDAR based odometry.
+- Script for camera calibration
+- ...